What You Need to Know About Dermal Piercings

 Dermal piercing studs

-Heart Dermal Anchor Top by AandD Body Jewelry.
-See it on Etsy.
+Heart Dermal Anchor Top.
+See it here.

 Dermal anchors are the jewelry of choice for traditional dermal piercings.
 Anchors have a flat base which is installed underneath the skin.
 The base or ‘foot’ has holes in it through which the flesh grows as the piercing heals.